2. Protocols 101

 Version Controlled & Locking

-Protocols have powerful version control to help create an audit trail of when who and how things are changed and allow to revert back if necessary with the Time Machine feature (premium).
+Protocols have powerful version control to help create an audit trail of when, who and how things are changed and allow to revert back if necessary with the Time Machine feature (premium).
+Previous protocol versions can be restored at all times without the Time Machine feature.
+However, only the Time Machine feature can give you access to edits made between official protocol versions.

 When running your Protocol, if you make edits, you have the option of saving this iteration as a new version or a completely new Protocol to reuse later on.